 Post offices are closer, but the convenience comes at a price — corrupt post-office employees often expect an inducement.
 Alternative options such as postal orders, business correspondents and cash payments pose their own problems.
 The Central government’s odd insistence on fast-tracking the transition to “UID-enabled” payments of social security pensions (one of the least appropriate applications of this problematic technology) is likely to be very disruptive — “UID-disabled” may well turn out to be a more accurate term in this case.

-All these problems are easy to fix.
+Signs of change All these problems are easy to fix.
 The main reason why it is not happening is that the people concerned count for so little.
 But this is changing: widows and the elderly have started agitating for their rights, with a little help from associations such as Ekal Nari Shakti Sangathan and Pension Parishad.
 Under public pressure or for other reasons, many States have started improving and expanding their pension schemes — Odisha, Tamil Nadu, Rajasthan, among others.
 Even Bihar and Jharkhand, the incorrigible laggards in such matters, are developing a serious interest in pension schemes.

 Odisha, no paragon of good governance in general, presents an interesting case of a State which has put in sustained effort to strengthen pension schemes.
 Eligibility conditions have been relaxed and the coverage of pensions has been extended well beyond the ambit of Central guidelines.
 The lists of pension recipients are updated regularly and posted on the internet.
 Pensioners have well-designed and well-maintained passbooks with details of pension payments.
 Last but not least, pensions are promptly paid in cash at the Gram Panchayat office on the 15th of each month — even on August 15.
 This arrangement, very convenient for pensioners, is strictly enforced and appears to work very well.